sakorkko/ndtt/README.md

 ## Simple data policing
 http://lartc.org/howto/lartc.qdisc.filters.html

 We used the enx8cae4cf5b7ae interface on the slave side.
 Ingress and Egress is handled separately but they both are essentially the same configurations.
 We used Hierarchical Token Bucket bucket for the limiting and classification of packets.
+Didn't seem to get u32 matching to work for tcp port so instead used iptables to set mark 2 for usbip traffic.

 Configuration
 ```